How to Install Groovy?

 docker run –rm -it -v grapes-cache:/home/hardik/groovy/.groovy/grapes groovy

-Image variants: The groovy images come in handy with many flavors, specifically designed for their use cases.
+Image variants: The groovy images come in handy with many flavours, specifically designed for their use cases.

-groovy :<version>: It is the defacto image which comes into use when you are not really sure about the needs or if you want to use this one.
+groovy :<version>: It is the defacto image that comes into use when you are not really sure about the needs or want to use it.
 It can be used as a throwaway container.

 This has been a guide on how to install Groovy.
-Here we have discussed the different ways to install Groovy on the system.
+Here we have discussed the different ways to install Groovy on the system in an easy and simple way.
 You may also look at the following articles to learn more –